eth-r/lithium/README.md

 # lithium
-Cryptography that's slightly less likely to blow up on you than Sodium
+Cryptography that's slightly less likely to blow up on you than sodium